asifhussain9/recommendation-engine/README.md

 This project will introduce you to the concepts of reactive programming and building a microservice with Spring Boot and WebFlux.
 It will provide a foundation for you to explore more advanced recommendation systems in the future.

+# How to Run
+Please check HELP.md for instructions on how to run the application.

 # Objects Identified
 ## User
 - id